 Overview

-Choosing the wrong regime costs you real money.
-A salaried employee at Rs 15 lakh who picks the wrong option could pay Rs 10,000–30,000 more in tax than necessary.
-This comparison gives you the full picture — slabs, deductions, worked examples, and a break-even analysis — so you can make the right call for FY 2026-27.
+Picking the wrong regime costs real money.
+A salaried employee at Rs 15 lakh who picks the wrong option could pay Rs 10,000-30,000 more in tax than necessary.
+This comparison lays out the full picture, slabs, deductions, worked examples, and a break-even analysis, so you can make the right call for FY 2026-27.

-Use the Income Tax Calculator to run your own numbers once you have read through the comparison below.
+Use the Income Tax Calculator to run your own numbers once you've read through the comparison below.

 Tax Regime Comparison: Old vs New (FY 2026-27)